magento/merchdocs/src/payment-services/order-payment-status.md

 The only data that is exported and collated for reporting purposes is data used by the Order payment status report.

 {:.bs-callout-info}
-The data shown in this table is sorted `DESC` by default using the `ORDER DATE`.
-This corresponds to the date timestamp when the order was created.
+The data shown in this table is sorted in descending order (`DESC`) by default using the `ORDER DATE`.
+The `ORDER DATE` is the date timestamp when the order was created.

 ### Configure data export